andre4ik3/semver-redirector/README.md

 (Or you could change the script to determine the handler differently.
 It's pretty simple after all.)

-For local experimentation you can use [Caddy][3] with a configuration like
+For local experimentation you can use [Caddy] with a configuration like this:
-this:

 ```
 https://*.flake.localhost {